bq/botbloq-its/app/api/students/Readme.md

 **Input**:

 **Return**:
-If successful, returns updated student information.
+If successful, returns a message to verify he action.
 If this action is not successful, it returns the error code.